ngafar/churnkey-demo/README.md

 Overall the [quick start guide](https://docs.churnkey.co/installing-churnkey) was a smooth experience.
 I was able to implement a cancellation flow without having to ever leave the page.
 The sections were well thought out, and the selection of language specific snippets in section two was especially appreciated.

 One suggestion I would make is, perhaps, a sub-section dedicated to troubleshooting.
-Though I did not need it, it would be nice to have instructions that provided ways for ensuring the step was successfully completed.
-For example, section one could have had instructions for ensuring the script was successfully loaded.
+Though I did not need it, instructions that provided ways for validating a step was completed successfully would be nice.
+For example, the first section could have had instructions for ensuring the script was successfully loaded.